testing-library/testing-library-docs/docs/example-react-redux.md

 // this is a handy function that I normally make available for all my tests
 // that deal with connected components.
-// you can provide initialState or the entire store that the ui is rendered with function renderWithRedux( ui,
+// you can provide initialState for the entire store that the ui is rendered with function renderWithRedux( ui,
   { initialState, store = createStore(reducer, initialState) } = {}